 - OCR engine decoupled from main extraction logic to easily add new OCR or other recognition engines allowing increased flexibility, higher reliability and improved enterprise scalability

-New EMC Captiva Identification Module
+New Captiva Identification Module

 A new Identification module has been added with a simplified and flexible UI.
 The module has a configurable layout and dock-able image window that provides improved operator efficiency for high-speed operator-assisted classification (replacing Classify Edit).
 Identification can be used by any Captiva Capture customer to perform document assembly, assign recognition templates or simply identify document types that will be used to determine routing as well as data fields and validations.